-LEGISLATION ADMINISTERING AUTHORITY TYPE Permit/ license/ authorisation/comment DATE (if already obtained): National Environmental Management Act (NEMA, Act 107 of 1998O DEA&DP Environmental Authorisation Pending National Environmental Management Laws Amendment Act (Act 25 of 2014) DEA&DP Public participation as part of the Environmental Authorisation Pending National Environmental Management: Biodiversity Act (Act 10 of 2004) DEA&DP None None National Heritage Resources Act (Act 25 of 1999) Heritage Western Cape Notice of Intent to Develop (NID) Authorised National Water Act (Act 36 of 1998) Department of Water & Sanitation via BGCMA Water Use License Pending National Forest Act (Act 84 of 1998) Department of Forestry None None Conservation of Agricultural Resources Act (CARA) Department of Agriculture None None
+LEGISLATION ADMINISTERING AUTHORITY TYPE Permit/ license/ authorisation/comment DATE (if already obtained): National Environmental Management Act (NEMA, Act 107 of 1998O DEA&DP Environmental Authorisation Pending National Environmental Management Laws Amendment Act (Act 25 of 2014) DEA&DP Public participation as part of the Environmental Authorisation Completed National Environmental Management: Biodiversity Act (Act 10 of 2004) DEA&DP None None National Heritage Resources Act (Act 25 of 1999) Heritage Western Cape Notice of Intent to Develop (NID 2018) Authorised National Water Act (Act 36 of 1998) Department of Water & Sanitation via BGCMA Water Use License Completed, decision pending National Forest Act (Act 84 of 1998) Department of Forestry None None Conservation of Agricultural Resources Act (CARA) Department of Agriculture None None

-POLICY/ GUIDELINES ADMINISTERING AUTHORITY National Environmental Management Act (Act 107 of 1998 as amended) DEA&DP Section 24G Rectification Assessment being undertaken for the unregulated activities that took place without prior environmental authorisation National Environmental Management Laws Amendment Act (Act 25 of 2014) DEA&DP
+POLICY/ GUIDELINES ADMINISTERING AUTHORITY DEA&DP National Environmental Management Act (Act 107 of 1998 as amended) Section 24G Rectification Assessment being undertaken for the unregulated activities that took place without prior environmental authorisation National Environmental Management Laws DEA&DP Amendment Act (Act 25 of 2014) The public participation requirements forms part of this \$24G process.

-The public participation requirements must form part of the Basic Assessment process.
-Guideline for the review of specialist input into the EIA DEA&DP process (June 2005) Several specialist studies has been undertaken for the proposal.
-Guideline for involving biodiversity specialists in the EIA DEA&DP process (June 2005) Several specialist studies has been undertaken for the proposal.
+DEA&DP Guideline for the review of specialist input into the EIA process (June 2005) Several specialist studies has been undertaken for the proposal.
+Cuideline for invelving his diversity on a ciplists in the FIA DEA&DP Guideline for involving biodiversity specialists in the EIA process (June 2005) Several specialist studies has been undertaken for the proposal.
 Guideline for environmental management plans (June DEA&DP 2005) This guideline was consulted in the drafting of the EMPr.
 DEA&DP Guideline on Alternatives (March 2013) The consideration of alternatives is mandatory, however given that this application is for the rectification of an unlawful activity which obtained Municipal and Heritage approvals prior to commencement, the preferred alternative to be considered is the No Go Alternative which entails Group Housing development.
 DEA&DP Guideline on Need & Desirability (March 2013) This guideline was consulted along with the relevant IDP and SDP documentation to determine the need for the development.
 DEA&DP Guideline on Public Participation (March 2013) The consultation process was undertaken in terms of these guidelines and the legislated requirements for PPP.